bharath12b5/mvn-linux/Building-PHP-MongoDB-Driver.md

-The PHP driver for MongoDB can be built for Linux on z Systems running RHEL 7, RHEL 6, SLES12 or SLES 11 by following these instructions.
+The PHP driver for MongoDB can be built for Linux on z Systems running RHEL 7.1, RHEL 6.6, SLES 12, SLES 11 and Ubuntu 16.04 by following these instructions.
 Version 1.6.12 has been successfully built & tested this way.
 More information on the PHP driver is available at http://docs.mongodb.org/ecosystem/drivers/php/ and the source code can be obtained from http://github.com/mongodb/mongo-php-driver

 **_General Notes_:**